SMVDGroup/SCORCH/README.md

 # Output

 Scores are output in `.csv` format.
 For example, scoring a single ligand pdbqt containing 10 docked poses against a single receptor file would yield the following output.
-Note that the output of MLScore also includes a measure of the prediction certainty.
+Note that the output of ML-SCORCH also includes a measure of the prediction certainty.

 |Receptor      |Ligand        |xgboost_model|ff_nn_models_average|wd_nn_models_average|model_consensus|model_certainty|
 |--------------|--------------|-------------|--------------------|--------------------|---------------|---------------|